 - simple to understand and administer.

 - effectively and consistently communicated.

-FLS’s Community Benefit Philosophy will be administered by policies aligned with the above Principles #1 – 10.
-Management will report to the Board regularly regarding the implementation of system-wide policies and practices, consistent with this stated Philosophy, to ensure that the intended principles are fulfilled.
+FLS’s Community Benefit Philosophy is administered by policies aligned with the above Principles #1 – 10.
+Management reports to the Board regularly regarding the implementation of system-wide policies and practices consistent with this stated Philosophy, to ensure that the intended principles are fulfilled.